talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 In addition:
 - Time to time I need to give "free" IT advice to my loved ones.
 One way to make this more efficient is provide link to my own blog.
 - I need to take care of my wife, and children laptops.
-Some setups etc. So, own blog works as good reference and I don't need to google same things again and again.
+Some setups etc. So, own blog works as good reference and I don't need to use Google same things again and again.
 - What else I could do during dark November evenings and nights than create code and write blog posts?
-As I mentioned before, I have lot of materials that I haven't commented or archived.
+As I mentioned before, I have a lot of different type of materials (code, scientific, Java games, Android games, 3D printing etc.) that I haven't commented or archived.
 - I would like to inspire offspring in coding.
 I guess [p5.js](https://p5js.org/) should be good choice and proof them that coding can be fun and easy.
 - I want create more or at least improve my code before it is stored under ice, see: [Archive Progeam](https://archiveprogram.github.com/)